Seymour Krim: Career

 Krim was born in the Washington Heights section of Manhattan and spent much of his time in New York City.
 He was widely regarded as part of the New Journalism movement of the 1960s; in 1965 he joined the New York Herald Tribune′s staff, which included Jimmy Breslin, Tom Wolfe and Dick Schaap.
 His robust prose was often laced with a startling, often funny, candor.
 In his introduction to Jack Kerouac's novel Desolation Angels, published in 1965, Krim argued for Kerouac's place in the annals of American literature.
+Krim's own dazzling style of writing was shaped by a Greenwich Village neighbor, Milt Klonsky, who "had gone to Brooklyn College, read everything, and was at home in abstract thought."

-He taught writing seminars at a number of universities in the United States and abroad, including Mexico and Israel.
-For several years during the early 1980s he served as head of The Writers Workshop in Iowa City.
+Krim taught writing seminars at a number of universities in the United States and abroad, including Mexico and Israel.
+In the early 1970s, he taught at the Iowa Writers Workshop.
 His honors included the Longview Award for Literature (1960), a Guggenheim Fellowship (1976) and a Fulbright grant (1985).
 After suffering from a number of physical setbacks, including a debilitating heart attack, Krim committed suicide in his one-room apartment on East 10th Street by an overdose of barbiturates on August 30, 1989.